Terms

 Assumption of Risk

-10. You consent to receive any medical treatment that an AHO reasonably considers necessary or desirable for You during your participation in Activities if you cannot make a rational decision about your consent at the time.
-You also agree to reimburse the relevant AHO for any costs or expenses incurred in providing you with such medical treatment.
+10. You consent to receive any medical treatment that an AHO reasonably considers necessary or desirable for You during your participation in Activities if You cannot make a rational decision about Your consent at the time.
+You agree to reimburse the relevant AHO for any costs or expenses incurred in providing You with such medical treatment.

 Disclosure of medical conditions